 Regardless of the rod brand or design, it’s a good idea to use a chamber guide to protect the chamber and throat.
 Most BPCR shooters make their own by drilling a hole in the rear of a cartridge case large enough to slide over the rod.
 Also recommended is a rod-stop that limits how far the rod can be inserted into the chamber and bore to prevent the back end of the jag or centering slot from exiting the muzzle.
 In place of an adjustable stop, a length of nylon tubing can be slid over the rod to butt up against the handle.
 It should be slightly larger in diameter than the breech end of the chamber.

 Wiping Rods Since I recently switched from “blow tubing” to wiping (running a wet patch down the bore between shots), I’m certainly no expert on wiping.
 But it’s obvious that a light-weight flexible delrin rod is preferred since speed is of the essence and especially if the tang sight tends to interfere with a stiff non-flexible rod.
 A heavy stiff rod is not needed since only light pressure is required to push a wet patch down and out the bore.
 Although many shooters use delrin wiping rods with wood handles and screw-in jags, the handle is not required and neither is a jag if the rod is of sufficient diameter to lightly force the wet patch against the bore and the rod is only used for wiping.
 Therefore a length of the correct diameter delrin rod from an industrial supply company such as Grainger, McMaster-Carr or MSC will work just as well as one from a BPCR equipment supplier.
-But if you’d prefer to purchase from a merchant that sells wiping rods for BPCRs, two suppliers that come to mind are Arizona Sharpshooters and Sagebrush Products.
+If you’d prefer to purchase from a merchant that sells wiping rods for BPCRs, Arizona Sharpshooters is the only source I'm aware of, but there may be others.

 By the way, if you should use a Dan Phariss or Shiloh Sharps stainless rod for wiping, I recommend against using a patch in the slot.
 When pulling the rod back out of the bore, the captured patch will tend to drag remaining residue from the bore back into the throat and chamber.
 For the same reason I do not recommend installing a brush on the end of a delrin wiping rod to push the wet patch down the bore.